Sheffield Royal Infirmary: History

-A Nurses' home named "Centenary House", also designed by Webster, was completed in 1897 along with ophthalmic wards and a theatre, the same year the hospital was renamed The Royal Infirmary, Sheffield.
+A nurses' home named "Centenary House", also designed by Webster, was completed in 1897, the Infirmary's 100th year, along with ophthalmic wards and a theatre, and the hospital was renamed from Sheffield General Infirmary, to Sheffield Royal Infirmary.
 Further additions followed in the 20th century.
 Radium treatment was first carried out in 1914 and the Radium Centre established at the Infirmary in 1930.

+In April 1941, during the Second World War, incendiary bombs fell on the infirmary.
+The buildings were saved by fire-fighters, while patients were moved to the safety of its basements, with underground tunnels providing protective routes between buildings.
+The hospital provided accommodation for military patients as well as civilian air raid casualties.

-The infirmary joined the National Health Service in 1948 and, after services had transferred to the Royal Hallamshire Hospital, it closed in 1980.
-The last patient was discharged on 13 December 1980 and the premises were vacated December 1983.
-The empty infirmary building was used for filming a casualty scene from an imagined nuclear attack on Sheffield in the 1984 film Threads.
+The infirmary joined the National Health Service in 1948.
+In 1980, after almost 200 years of medical care, it was closed, with services being transferred to the Royal Hallamshire Hospital.
+The last patient was discharged on 13 December 1980, the premises entirely vacated December 1983.
+The empty infirmary building was later used for filming a casualty scene from an imagined nuclear attack on Sheffield in the 1984 film Threads.
 Some of the hospital buildings were demolished, replaced with a supermarket and large car-parking area, but the original block along with its south-east and south-west wings, which remains a Grade II* listed building survived, it was renamed Heritage House and converted into offices.

 A former gatehouse lodge also remains, although late 2020 was in a state of neglect, marred by graffiti.